 I am just so obsessed with Britt’s purse!
 I scrambled to find themed outfits for our trip and had ordered her a Harry Potter shirt that didn’t arrive in time so I lucked out and she already owned the dress and I was able to find this cute bag in time.
 Her look ended up being my favorite!

-Shop All Of Our Looks From The Trip Here:
+Shop All Of Our Looks From Our First Trip to Universal Studios Orlando Here:

 It was such genius planning on Universal’s part to have The Wizarding World of Harry Potter divided between Universal Studios Florida and Universal’s Islands of Adventure.

 You really do HAVE to visit BOTH sides so purchasing park tickets to both parks is crucial so you can have the full experience.

 One of the rides is in the Universal Studios Florida side and the other two are on the Islands of Adventure side.